We live in a world now in where digital is the whole thing. When people talk about digital marketing, they’re really just talking about marketing.

 Her story (7:46)

 The simple building blocks of narrative and storytelling are applicable to almost any creative undertaking; the notion of there being a protagonist and an antagonist and a clear arc for where you want to take someone.
-Whether it’s a single Instagram post or a website or a 30-second video ad, there needs to be a point of view.
+Whether it’s a single Instagram post or a 30-second video ad, there needs to be a point of view.

 Wide Eye created the brand, website, and online store for Kamala Harris’s 2020 presidential campaign, For the People.
 Throughout the campaign the digital marketing strategy focused on being accessible to the broadest audience possible.
 To create a captivating story arc, Wide Eye connected the senator’s background and her values with Shirley Chisholm’s historic run in 1972 as the first African American woman presidential candidate in U.S. history.